 WILD FLOWER PROJECT

-In May 2021 I was extremely fortunate to be awarded a grant from Arts Council England to develop my creative practice.
-This funding has given me the time to focus on my true passion - wild flowers.
+In May 2021 I was awarded a grant from Arts Council England to develop my creative practice.
+This funding gave me time to focus on my true passion - wild flowers.
 Through the wildflower project I hope to inspire the viewer to look more closely at our British wildflowers.
 I aim to do this by building botanically accurate wild flowers, where necessary at an enlarged scale, using crepe paper, wood and wire.
-I am also exploring sustainable crafting materials and techniques.
+I also explore sustainable crafting materials and techniques.
 We live in a time where 'anything is possible' - in my world of arts, crafts and printing, I have often found myself thinking that just because we CAN do something doesn't mean we SHOULD.
 I am particularly focused on two areas - eliminating the use of plastics in my arts practice, and exploring and developing the use of natural colour.

 rosebay willow herb

-the use of colour and pigmentation, with the intention of producing pieces coloured using entirely natural pigments, taken from my local environment - this is a challenging aspect!
+the use of colour and pigmentation, producing pieces coloured using entirely natural pigments, taken from my local environment - this is a challenging yet incredibly satisfying aspect!

 ...I LIKE TO LOOK CLOSELY...